 The Company has applied judgment to determine the lease term for some lease contracts in which it is a lessee that include renewal options.
 The assessment of whether the Company is reasonably certain to exercise such options impacts the lease term, which significantly affects the amount of lease liabilities and right-of-use assets recognized.

-Right-of-use assets are presented in the same line item as it presents underlying assets of the same nature that it owns.
-The Company presents lease liabilities as lease in the statement of financial position.
+Right-of-use assets are presented in the same line item as property and equipment on the statement of financial position as it presents underlying assets of the same nature owned by the Company.